FIBROIDS

 -

-Regardless of your age, having fibroids should not mean your only choice is hysterectomy.
+Regardless of your age, having fibroids should not mean your only choice is a hysterectomy.
 The uterus has as much emotional importance as it does a physical one.
 It can be a difficult decision to make.

 -